Pre-Book/docs/docs/setup/playbooks/atlas.md

 ### Loading our ISO image

-First, click `Open` on the top, and browse for the Windows ISO you downloaded in the [Setup section](../README.md#obtaining-an-iso).
+First, click `Open` on the top, and browse for the Windows ISO you downloaded in the [:material-hammer-wrench: Setup section](../README.md#obtaining-an-iso).

 <image>